 My hubby had decided to wear his white dinner jacket that I had given to him as a Valentin’s Day gift two years ago.
 I really like the vibe of this look.
 My name is Bond, James Bond. 😉 To stay with the theme, I wanted to go for a sleek Bond girl type of look – like Domino in Never Say Never or the bad gal Xenia Onatop in Golden Eye.
 Thus, I wore my black velvet dress with long back slit and little cropped velvet jacket.
 Since we weren’t sure whether we could take in situ photos of my outfit, we took some prior to taking off to the ball (see below).
 The third photo was taken at the venue.
-As you see I had decided for another pair of dance shoes.
+As you see I had decided for another pair of dance shoes at the last minute.

 What would you have worn to an Inaugural Ball?
 Doesn’t it look like Tango?

 At the coat clerk every woman got a little flower piece to decorate her gown (see first photo).
 I had checked in my boots at the coat check, which I regretted a bit.
 The floor was so cold that it seemed as if the ice from the last ice hockey game was still underneath.
 Unfortunately, later in the evening, the cold floor in the seating area caused that some people used the dance floor for doing their politics standing on the dance floor!
 Styrofoam under hardwood builds a great insulation.

 But this fact did not keep dancers from dancing.
 They just moved to other free areas.
 The normal floor was better for dancing anyhow.
 The dance floor was so slippy like someone had used it as a practice for their ski wax class. 😉